Facebook Apologizes After A Bug Temporarily Unblocked Blocked Users From Some Accounts

 Facebook has had to warn 800,000 of its users that a bug may have temporarily unblocked blocked users from their accounts.
 In effect, for those involved and who had people blocked, it meant that those blocked people could have had some form of access to their accounts again, albeit temporarily.

 For some people, who noticed that their block list had gotten shorter without their doing or knowledge, it would have been an unsettling notion that these blocked people now had access to their lives again.
 As Yahoo! points out, the blocking function can sometimes be used by people on Facebook against other people who are abusive towards them or have harassed them in the past.
-So, this security breach could be considered a major screw up on Facebook’s behalf.
+So, this security breach could be considered a major screw-up on Facebook’s behalf.

 Facebook has since apologized for the malfunction and assures users that the unblock bug was only temporary and has since been resolved.

-“We know that the ability to block someone is important — and we’d like to apologize and explain what happened,” said Erin Egan, Facebook’s chief privacy officer in a statement posted to the Facebook Newsroom on July 2.
+“We know that the ability to block someone is important — and we’d like to apologize and explain what happened,” said Erin Egan, Facebook’s chief privacy officer, in a statement posted to the Facebook Newsroom on July 2.

 “Starting today we are notifying over 800,000 users about a bug in Facebook and Messenger that unblocked some people they had blocked.
 The bug was active between May 29 and June 5 — and while someone who was unblocked could not see content shared with friends, they could have seen things posted to a wider audience.
 For example, pictures shared with friends of friends.”